digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

   1. `$HOME/.local/share/vdu_controls/translations/`
   2. `/usr/share/vdu_controls/translations/`
   3. `zipapp-root/vdu_controls/resources/translations/`

+In some cases, Qt internal buttons seem to lack translations in Qt's own translation files, either because there isn't a translation or &-shortcut specifiers cause mismatches.
+The `vdu_controls` code attempts to cope with &-shortcut specifier mismatches, but doesn't include any solutions for translations that are simply missing.

 To date, there hasn't been any expression of interest in the localization features.
 The provided translations are all testing samples which may not